 The Sassafras Science series zips you around the world to learn about science.
 And many of you have turned all those stops into a basic study of geography.

-You all will be able to read about our journey learning about mapping and more in the upcoming volume 5.
-But we wanted to share with you all three ways you can add a bit of geography to your adventure right now!
+We did learn about mapping on our geology leg, which is chronicled in volume 5.
+Even so, we wanted to share with you all three ways you can add a bit of geography to your adventure right now!

 Let’s get started . . .

 Before we dig into the tips, I want to take a moment to explain what it means to study geography.

 “Geography is the study of Earth’s landscapes, peoples, places and environments.
 It is, quite simply, about the world in which we live.”
 (Read the rest)